-Infrared saunas are perfectly safe for the vast majority of people.
+Yes, infrared sauna is perfectly safe for the majority of people.
 They use a natural form of energy called infrared light – the same light that warms us from the sun.
-Anyone with an underlying health concern should consult a doctor before using an infrared sauna.
+If you have any doubts or have an underlying condition you should consult a doctor before using an infrared sauna.

 Are Infrared Saunas Safe to Use?